AlfredoAC25/AlfredoAC25/README.md

 * 💻 Backend and web development enthusiast
 * 🧠 Always learning and improving my skills
 * 🛠️ Interested in building efficient and maintainable software
-* 📚 Currently working with Java, Go, Laravel, SQL and NoSQL databases
+* 📚 Currently working with Laravel, Vue and SQL databases

 ---